michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 As your character moves around the scene, a line can be drawn when the Pen Down toggle (located in the right side of scene) is turned on.
 The Pen Down toggle helps learners to focus their attention on tracking the movement of the character along with the program they have built.
 The feature also allows learners to draw a picture when they have selected the Sketchpad background.

-Depending on the learner's experiences with co-ordinates, educators can have have learners practice naming the co-ordinate found at specific locations.
+Depending on the learner's experiences with co-ordinates, facilitators can have have learners practice naming the co-ordinate found at specific locations.
 Likewise, educators could ask them to identify what they see at a specific co-ordinate.
-This activity will help educators to explicitly teach and practice the word co-ordinate.
+This activity will help facilitators to explicitly teach and practice the word co-ordinate.

 ![Scene close up ](/assets/media/scene-close-up.jpg "Scene close up")